Frequently Asked Questions (FAQs) about Digital Mammography

 After undressing from the waist up, you will be given a gown to wear during the mammogram.

 You and a technologist will be the only people present during the mammogram.
 The technologist will position each breast, one at a time, on the mammography equipment.
 Each breast will be compressed and images obtained.

-Although it can be uncomfortable for some people, compression is important as it helps spread the breast tissue, helping the radiologist see things.
+Although it can be uncomfortable for some people, compression is important as it helps spread the breast tissue, improving visualization for the radiologist.